maarten-pennings/howto/Quadro/readme.md

 ### Situation 8

-Now we can move 5-9 in the z-direction; it is taken out.
+Now we can move 5-9 in the z-direction to take it out.

 ![Situation 8](quadro-step8.drawio.png)

-The rest of the solution is left to the reader.
+The rest of the emptying of the box is left to the reader.

 ## Solution